List of Marvel Comics characters: E: Ernst

-Ernst, a fictional mutant created by Grant Morrison and Frank Quitely, first appeared in New X-Men #135 (April 2003).
+Ernst is a mutant character created by Grant Morrison and Frank Quitely who first appeared in New X-Men #135 (April 2003).
+She has the abilities of superhuman strength and durability.

-Ernst, whose physical appearance suggests that she may be a teenage girl suffering from progeria or dyskeratosis congenita, is a student at the Xavier Institute.
+Ernst, whose physical appearance suggests that she may be a teenage girl suffering from progeria or dyskeratosis congenita, was a student at the Xavier Institute.
 She briefly joined the so-called Brotherhood assembled by the mutant Xorn when he went on a drug-induced, destructive rampage as Magneto in New York City.
 Ernst did not show any signs of aggression herself.
-She is one of the few mutants who have retained their powers after the events of "M-Day".
-She continues living at the Xavier Institute.
+She is one of the few mutants who have retained their powers after the events of "M-Day" and continued living at the Xavier Institute.